 To create a range for the implementation of online platforms, we identified two papers that cover citizen participation in online platforms.
 One of these papers created a framework that classifies public policies into four quadrants.
-Their classification was determined based on "information needed for effective participation' and 'the nature of the participants (inexperienced or sophisticated)" (Farina et al., 2014).
-Depending on this classification, this framework gives some guidelines on information restructuring, participation mechanisms, registration and intensity of moderation necessary to facilitate the participation, the complexity created by the different situations asking for different principles was impossible to capture by a simple, linear range (Farina et al., 2014).
+Their classification was determined based on "information needed for effective participation" and 'the nature of the participants (inexperienced or sophisticated)" (Farina et al., 2014).
+Depending on this classification, this framework gives some guidelines on information restructuring, participation mechanisms, registration and intensity of moderation necessary to facilitate the participation of each group on an online platform.
+Even though this is an interesting approach to citizen participation, the complexity created by the different situations asking for different principles was impossible to capture by a simple, linear range (Farina et al., 2014).